SinusBot/docs/docs/youtube-dl.md

 #### HTTP error 429: Too many requests

+Try this:

 - Create/modify the file `/etc/youtube-dl.conf`
 - Paste this inside the file: `--force-ipv4`
 - Save and try again

+If it still logs this error:

+**This error means that YouTube is limiting your IP-address.**
+Unfortunately there is nothing else that you could do other than trying to force ipv4 (as described above) or trying to use a different IP-adress.